Professional Bull Riders: 90-Point Club

 In 2002, the U.S. Smokeless Tobacco Company developed the original 90-Point Club.
 Each contestant who scored 90 or more at a Bud Light Cup Series event shared in bonus money of $90,000.
 The money was distributed after the World Finals event.
 It was divided equally by all the qualified rides.
 The competitor with the most 90-point rides received an additional bonus of $10,000.
 That competitor also became the 90-Point Club Champion.
 In 2003, it was added that for each 90-point ride that a bull makes, the stock contractor received $1,000.
 For that $1,000, half came from the U.S. Smokeless Tobacco Company and the other half came from B&W Trailer Hitches.

 The first statistic kept is the most 90-point rides since 1998.
-Chris Shivers holds first place with 94 rides; J.B.
-Mauney is in second place with 75 rides; Justin McBride is at third place at 74 rides; Jose Vitor Leme holds fourth place with 62 rides; and Guilherme Marchi is at fifth place with 51 rides.
-Shivers, McBride and Marchi are all retired, and since 2021, Mauney has decided to ride full-time in the Professional Rodeo Cowboys Association (PRCA) circuit, so all their numbers will stay the same.
-New for 2018 was the most 90 point rides for the year and the contractor 90 point rides for the year.
-Lastly, are the historic 90 points rides trailing all the way back to 1998.
+Chris Shivers holds first place with 94 rides; José Vitor Leme is in second place with 87 rides; J.B.
+Mauney holds third place with 75 rides; Justin McBride is at fourth place at 74 rides; and Guilherme Marchi is at fifth place with 51 rides.
+Shivers, Mauney, McBride and Marchi are all retired, so all their numbers will stay the same.
+New for 2018 was the most 90-point rides for the year and the contractor 90-point rides for the year.
+Lastly, are the historic 90-point rides trailing all the way back to 1998.
 They are ordered by the highest to lowest ride score.
 The rides list the rider, the bull, the contractor, the location, and the ride score.